 For more than 10 years, the Arami Law Office has provided quality legal services in a supportive manner for residents of the greater Chicago area.
 We understand the stress our clients face when trying to decide the best course of action for themselves and their children.
 That’s why we’re committed to providing personalized service that addresses the issues that are most important to you.
 We deliver more than quality legal representation; we treat our clients with sensitivity, respect and compassion for their struggle.
 What follows is a list of frequently asked questions for Chicagoans considering divorce.
-If you need additional information, visit our office for a free half-hour consultation.

 As long as you or your spouse has been an Illinois resident for six months, you can file at the court of the county where one of you lives.
 You can get the forms from the county clerk.
 It is important to understand that while filing for divorce is easy, it starts a process that can be very complex to manage.
 Preplanning can save you and your spouse a great deal of stress and expense.
 It’s always best to consult an experienced divorce attorney before taking any action.